Ntambe25/ECGR-8119-Applied-AI/Final_Project/README.md

 2. Run initial cells to preprocess, normalize and visualize the processed data.
 Once completed, save the preprocessed PANDAS DATAFRAME for easier access.
 3. Train the preprocessed data on Model 1 - Random Forest.
 Print and Plot the results.
 4. Next, train the same data on Decision Tree.
 Print and Plot the results.
 5. Finally, train the data on Neural Network.
 Plot the results.
-Output: Trained models (Random Forest, Decision Tree, and Neural Network)
+6. Output: Trained models (Random Forest, Decision Tree, and Neural Network)

 **Step 3: Run Part 2 Jupyter Notebook**
-1.
+1. Open ECGR8119_FinalProject_Part2.ipynb in Jupyter Notebook.
+2. Load the previously trained model and import the preprocessed dataframe required for the optimization process.
+3. Use the resource request metrics as baseline metrics and run the optimization framework on the loaded data.
+Print and review the optimized results.
+4. Plot the results of the first 5 tasks to analyze the optimization performance visually.

 **valuation and Metrics**
 Each model notebook includes code for evaluating performance using metrics such as Mean Absolute Error and R-squared.
 See each notebook for detailed instructions on generating these metrics.